 How can we have the best of both worlds from old-school parenting (“eat your vegetables, dammit”) and new-agey parenting (“here are some choices”)?

 I understand that modern parenting believes that everything should be just giving your child choices.
-However, it’s foolishness to think that if you offer a kid a piece of pizza, versus a vegetable tray, that any kid would choose the veggies.
+However, it’s foolishness to offer a kid a piece of pizza versus a vegetable tray and think that any kid would choose the veggies.

 (I’ve actually tested this on groups of 25 children and gotten 0 takers each time on the vegetables.)